Kurakahani/kurakahani.github.io/README.md

 - Conversion of video episodes to audio files.
 - Generation of an RSS feed for podcast distribution.
 - Creation of a dedicated website at [kurakahani.github.io](https://kurakahani.github.io) for easy access to podcast episodes.
+- Automatic archiving of all generated content on the Internet Archive's Wayback Machine.

 ## Usage

-This project automatically extracts audio content from "Kurakahani" podcast videos, converts them to audio files, generates an RSS feed, and creates a dedicated website.
-You can explore the podcast's episodes and access the content on the [kurakahani.github.io](https://kurakahani.github.io) website.
+This project automatically extracts audio content from "Kurakahani" podcast videos, converts them to audio files, generates an RSS feed, creates a dedicated website, and archives all content on the Wayback Machine.
+You can explore the podcast's episodes, access the content on the kurakahani.github.io website, and find archived versions on the Wayback Machine.

 ## How It Works